 The combination of multimodal, game-based, and exploratory learning strategies creates a whole greater than the sum of its parts.
 It delivers better academic language outcomes by engaging students in drawing connections between curricular content and the world they experience.

-These are only a few examples of strategies we will build upon in our partnership with Digital Promise Global’s LPS initiative to tackle the significant challenges at the confluence of learner variability and academic language development.
+These are only a few examples of strategies we will build upon in our partnership with Digital Promise Global’s LVP initiative to tackle the significant challenges at the confluence of learner variability and academic language development.

 The 30 million word gap does not end after age three but continues to widen for underserved students throughout their academic careers.
 Our joint goal is to narrow this gap by giving educators tools that can help them meet the academic language needs of each of their students.